kapilmamodia/08_Computer_Systems_and_Fundamental-tanmay-tacker-scaler-cs-fundamentals/networks/notes/Kapil_08_cs_fundamental_03_network.md

 * Spotify uses hybrid model - client server and P2P model and tht is why it is able to provide music to users even in slow internet connection And better than Apple Music.
 * Tesla cars have P2P network to update software and share data (traffic).

 ### Http Method/Verbs -
+- POST & PATCH are both not-idempotent, all others are idempotent.
-- Crete - POST/PUT - Post is not idempotent, PUT is idempotent
+- Crete - POST/PUT - Post is not-idempotent, PUT is idempotent
 - Read - GET - Idempotent
-- Update - PUT/PATCH - PUT is idempotent, Patch is not idempotent
+- Update - PUT/PATCH - PUT is idempotent, Patch is not-idempotent
 - Delete - DELETE  - Idempotent
+- HEAD - Idempotent - same as GET but only returns headers, not the body.
+It is used to check if a resource exists and to get metadata about the resource.
+- OPTIONS - Idempotent - used to describe the communication options for the target resource.
+It is used to check what HTTP methods are supported by the server for a specific resource.

 ##### Post vs Put -
 * Post - id generated by server, new resource created.
 Put - id provided by client, resource updated.